muhammadujangirawan/Using-MySQL-with-Node.js/README.md

 # Using-MySQL-with-Node.js and Express Framework
-This source code is an example of using MySQL for Node.js.
+This source code is an example of using MySQL for Node.js with Express Framework.

 ## Running Application
 Run npm start command on the Node.js command prompt then see the logs that appear on the command prompt Node.js.